 This graph shows how radon levels can change from month to month:

-Source: Test completed with a Corentium device in Norway
+Source: Test completed with a Corentium device in Norway residential home.

 As you can see, May through December all have radon levels well below 2.7 pCi/L (pico-Curies per liter, the US unit for radon gas).
 In the U.S., the EPA recommends mitigation for levels exceeding 4 pCi/L.